 This is something all of us should do a certain extent: become so well known as a person that we don’t need to worry about the products we put out.
 There are people, aside from outright celebrities, who have done this successfully.
 K.M.
 Weiland and Joanna Penn come to mind.
 They work tirelessly to provide information to other writers and have built up a reputation and following based on their work outside their publications.

 If you have something you can capitalize on, some information, hobby, whatever, that others would find interesting, center on that.
 Edie Melson reaches out to military families.
 Because she has sent a loved one off to war, she knows what it’s like, and she knows how to encourage others facing the same experience.
-Periodically, she can toss out “Hey, I have a book releasing soon.
-You interested?” to tons of people who have grown to love her through her because of the service/encouragement she provides to them.
+Periodically, she can toss out, “Hey, I have a book releasing soon.
+You interested?” to tons of people who have grown to love her through her blog because of the service/encouragement she provides to them.

 Develop a pseudonym

 And I used “develop” on purpose.
 Unless you intend to let everyone know you and your pseudonym are the same person, you have to develop your alter-ego and gain a following for both of your selves.
 If you’re a type A personality, you can do this.

 How far do you want to carry this idea?
 Do you want separate websites?
 Separate social media pages?
 Writers and friends and die-hard fans who investigate their faves like groupie subscribers to People Magazine will know the two names belong to you, but do you want to develop an illusion for the rest of your readers?
 Can you put out enough books per year to keep followers of each of your personas happy?

 Have a common theme through similar genres